AmineLeCepe/Negotix/README.md

 # Negotix
-Bidding website project for UBMA computer science engineers in second years.
+Bidding website project for UBMA computer science engineers in second year.

 # How to run
 - Run the following: